MUSI 8303: Doctoral Seminar in Music Theory

 Browse through this book and be ready to report on one chapter.

 An analysis paper on a work of your choice, with instructor approval.
 Length: 8-10 pages.
 Include a bibliography of at least six sources that provide a foundation for analysis and historical perspective.
-One paragraph abstract with two sources due: Wednesday, April 6.
-Paper due: Friday, May 6, noon.
+One paragraph abstract with two sources due: Friday, April 8.
+Paper due: Friday, May 6.

 V. Post-Tonal Repertoires